JJSlabbert/iTilt-digital-hydrometer/README.md

 5 WiFimanager configuration portal can be loaded while brewing.

 6 Polynomial calibration can be done in the WiFiManager Configuration portal with an easy to use wizard.
+If you use the theoretical gravities suggested in the wizard, you do not even need an extra hydrometer to calibrate.

-7 Alcohol By Volume is calculated and published to Cayenne, together with Tilt, Current Gravity, Original Gravity, the Coefficients of the Polynomial, battery voltage and WiFi Signal Strength.
+7 Alcohol By Volume is calculated and published to Cayenne, together with Tilt, Current Gravity,Temperature, Original Gravity, the Coefficients of the Polynomial, battery voltage and WiFi Signal Strength.

+8 Can run on an ESP32 (Was tested on Wemos lolin 32) and ESP8266 (Wiring must be according to iSpindel standards)

 1 Publish to ubidots and other services.